h2oai/h2o-3/h2o-docs/src/product/cloud-integration/ec2-and-s3.rst

 *Tested on Redhat AMI, Amazon Linux AMI, and Ubuntu AMI*

 To use the Amazon Web Services (AWS) S3 storage solution, you will need to pass your S3 access credentials to H2O.
-This will allow you to access your data on S3 when importing data frames with path prefixes ``s3n://...``.
+This will allow you to access your data on S3 when importing data frames with path prefixes ``s3://...``.

 To use the `Minio Cloud Storage <https://minio.io/>`__, you will need to pass an endpoint in addition to access credentials.

 For security reasons, we recommend writing a script to read the access credentials that are stored in a separate file.
 This will not only keep your credentials from propagating to other locations, but it will also make it easier to change the credential information later.

+**Notes**:

-**Note**: You can only specify one S3 endpoint.
+ - You can only specify one S3 endpoint.
 This means you can either read data from AWS S3 or Minio S3, not from both.
+ - We recommend using S3 for data ingestion and S3N for data export.

 AWS Standalone Instance
 '''''''''''''''''''''''